 One sided mattresses

-The only possible way a one-sided mattress can be a worthwhile consideration is if it costs half the price of a two sided mattress.
+The only possible way a one-sided mattress can be a worthwhile consideration is if it costs half the price of a two-sided mattress.
 Many people are told that a one-sided mattress or no turn mattress is a benefit.
 We don’t believe this is the case and this article helps explain exactly what a one-sided mattress is.

 So what are the benefits to you?

 Looking at the advertising material, it tells us that it removes the need for turning and are described as ‘easy care’.
 So far so good you may be thinking.
 In actual fact, there is simply no benefit to you but every benefit to the manufacturer.
 Manufacturers such as Eve, Simba and Made are all one-sided mattresses.
-They don’t make a big fuss of this on their websites and if you read on you will know why they dont.
+They don’t make a big fuss about this on their websites and if you read on you will know why they don’t.
 In fact, we have a really detailed discussion on the new wave of boxed one-sided foam mattresses such as the Eve mattress that you can read here.

 What are the benefits to the manufacturer?

 It all started with the introduction of memory foam mattresses.
 People got used to not having to turn them and so manufacturers thought they could apply the same principle to all other types of mattress.
 Thereby, using half the normal quota of fillings and keeping their profit margins stable.
 The lifespan of the mattress is obviously directly halved so you will be out looking for another mattress a lot sooner than would otherwise be the case.

 Turning a mattress does not feature high on everyone’s list of household chores, for elderly and infirm people it can be quite a challenge.
 This is why I say that for these type of mattresses you should be paying proportionately less than a traditional double sided mattress not equal to and certainly not more!